08 August 2021

 While the Spanish publication was a full and faithful translation of the 1884 edition, including the original illustrations, on close inspection the German translation is seen to deviate in certain areas from the 1904 edition it claims to be translating, most significantly with regard to the sabre instruction.
 This article is a discussion of the most noteworthy of these modifications and what they mean for the historical practice of the Parise method.

-While there are some substantial differences between 1904 and 1884 editions of Parise's treatise, the most significant of which being the change from wrist-based to full-arm molinelli as a concession to the Radaellians, an analysis of the differences between these two editions is outside the scope of this article, thus what follows here is strictly a comparison between the original 1904 Parise treatise and its German translation by Gazzera and Erckrath de Bary.
-This comparison is by no means 100% thorough, so if the reader finds any discrepancies not mentioned here which could be considered significant, please feel free to leave a comment below.
+While there are some substantial differences between the 1904 and 1884 editions of Parise's treatise, the most significant of which being the change from wrist-based to full-arm molinelli as a concession to the Radaellians, an analysis of the differences between these two editions is outside the scope of this article.
+What follows here then is strictly a comparison of select passages in the original 1904 Parise treatise with its German translation by Gazzera and Erckrath de Bary.

 Arturo Gazzera, c.
 1902

 Before we examine the treatise, however, it is important to consider who the translators were so that we may have a greater understanding of where these changes may have originated from in the first place.
 Unlike the translator of the Spanish version, Arturo Gazzera was a graduate of Parise's military fencing masters school in Rome, where he was a student of the celebrated Radaellian master Carlo Guasti.
-Graduating at the top of his class, Gazzera would eventually spend some time teaching at the school himself, but would leave the army in 1896.
-He spent a few months teaching alongside Barbasetti in Vienna, then taught sabre at Károly Fodor's fencing hall in Budapest before eventually moving to Offenbach am Main, Germany, in 1899.
+After graduating at the top of his class, Gazzera taught in the 3rd Alpini regiment as well as spending a short time as a bouting master at the Master's School before eventually leaving the army in 1896.
+He spent a few months teaching alongside Barbasetti in Vienna, then taught sabre at Károly Fodor's fencing hall in Budapest for three years until moving to Offenbach am Main, Germany.
 It is here that Gazzera would remain for the rest of his life, quickly becoming one of the most prominent fencing masters in Germany.3

 Among Gazzera's earliest students was the prominent sportsman Jacob Erckrath de Bary.
-Having spent time in Milan in the late 1880s, Erckrath de Bary became enamoured with Italian fencing, and remained an avid promoter of which on his return to Germany, where he was the president of the Offenbach Fencing Club for several years and a decorated student of Gazzera, whom the club hired to teach there.
-Erckrath de Bary claims it was his idea to translate Parise's great work into German, with the help of his master.
-At the 1906 Intercalated Olympic Games Erckrath de Bary won a gold medal as the German sabre team's captain.4 Erckrath de Bary would continue to be one of the greatest advocates for the growth of fencing in Germany, serving as the first president of the Deutscher Fechter-Bund (Germany's national fencing organisation) and representing Germany in the International Fencing Federation (FIE) for over 20 years.5
+Having spent time in Milan in the late 1880s, Erckrath de Bary became enamoured with Italian fencing, and remained an avid promoter of which on his return to Germany.
+Here Erckrath de Bary served for several years as president of the Offenbach Fencing Club, and was instrumental in the club's decision to hire Gazzera to teach there.
+Erckrath de Bary later claimed it was his idea to translate Parise's great work into German, with the help of his new master, Gazzera.
+He was also a talented competitor in his own right, winning a gold medal as captain of the German sabre team at the 1906 Intercalated Olympic Games.4 Erckrath de Bary was one of the greatest advocates for the growth of fencing in Germany in the early 20th century, serving as the first president of the Deutscher Fechter-Bund (Germany's national fencing organisation) and representing Germany in the International Fencing Federation (FIE) for over 20 years.5

 Jacob Erckrath de Bary